servicecoinrwb/HVAC-Rewards-Admin-Portal/README.md

-HVAC Rewards Admin Portal: A Comprehensive Guide
+HVAC Rewards Admin Portal
+A frontend management interface for an on-chain customer loyalty and rewards program built on Ethereum.

 1. Overview
-The HVAC Rewards Admin Portal is a web-based interface designed to manage a sophisticated, on-chain customer loyalty and rewards program.
+The HVAC Rewards Admin Portal is a web-based interface designed to manage a sophisticated, on-chain customer loyalty program.
 It provides a user-friendly layer that abstracts away the complexities of blockchain interactions, allowing an administrator to manage the entire customer rewards lifecycle through simple forms and button clicks.

 The system is built around a powerful concept: customers earn non-transferable points (SPN) for services, which can then be converted into a value-bearing token (SRV).
 This SRV token is then automatically staked to generate yield, which is ultimately paid out to the customer as a real-world reward (e.g., a gift card).